Characterizing topological order by the information convex: The main results

-\paragraph{The Models}
+While our results follow from a concrete (but involved) calculation in the quantum double models, the main physical results are quite compact and accessible without the relative heavy details.
+Therefore, we choose to convey the physical messages in this section focusing on a simple example.
+This section also serves as a map pointing to the more detailed calculations and theorems in later sections.

+\subsection{The models}

-To demonstrate our main results, we perform explicit calculations on the quantum double models (with finite group $G$) with an untwisted boundary labeled by a subgroup $K\subseteq G$\cite{2003AnPhy.303....2K,2008PhRvB..78k5421B,2011CMaPh.306..663B}.
-We focus on a simple example $G=S_3$, $K=\{1\}$, where most of the nontrivial intuitions can be seen (see SM for details and generalizations).
+To demonstrate our main results, we perform explicit calculations on the quantum double models (with a finite group $G$) with an untwisted boundary labeled by a subgroup $K\subseteq G$ \cite{2003AnPhy.303....2K,2008PhRvB..78k5421B,2011CMaPh.306..663B}.
+We focus on a simple example $G=S_3$, $K=\{1\}$, where most of the nontrivial intuitions can be seen (see Sec. \ref{Quantum Double},\ref{Sec.
+K={1}} for details and generalizations).
 For simplicity, we put the model on a disk $D^2$ with a single open boundary.
 The Hilbert space is defined on a lattice within the disk, and there is a unique ground state $\vert\psi\rangle$.

 $S_3=\{1,r,r^2,s, sr,sr^2\}$ with $r^3=s^2=1$, $sr=r^2s$ is the simplest non-Abelian finite group.
 The $G=S_3$ quantum double has 8 bulk anyon types (bulk superselection sectors) labeled by a pair $a=(c, R)$ with quantum dimension $d_a$.
-Where $c$ is a conjugacy class of $G$ and $R$ is an irreducible representation of the centralizer group.
-We list only useful information for later discussions, while more details can be found in \cite{2003AnPhy.303....2K,2008PhRvB..78k5421B,2013PhRvB..88k5133K} and SM.
-Note that for $S_3$ quantum double model, each bulk anyon is its own antiparticle.
+Here, $c$ is a conjugacy class of $G$ and $R$ is an irreducible representation of the centralizer group.
+We list only useful information for later discussions, while more details can be found in \cite{2003AnPhy.303....2K,2008PhRvB..78k5421B,2013PhRvB..88k5133K} and Appendix \ref{Appendix E}.
+Note that for the $S_3$ quantum double model, each bulk anyon is its own antiparticle.